1si22ad012/community-mapping/README.md

 # Community mapping  and Air Quality Analysis Dashboard
 **Objective**
-Our challenge is to creatively model our community using a map that incorporates open-source science datasets and then use that map to explore how an issue in our community is shaped by the surrounding physical geography.
+Our challenge is to creatively model our community using a map that incorporates open-source science datasets and then use that map to explore how an issue in our community is shaped by the surrounding physical geography.Overview:
+This project leverages spatial visualization and real-time open-source datasets to analyze how air quality affects local communities.
+By mapping air quality monitoring data onto a digital dashboard, it empowers residents and authorities to recognize vulnerable areas and take informed environmental actions.

+🧠 Purpose & Vision
+The primary aim is to:

+Raise awareness about air pollution in the community.

+Provide scientific data in an intuitive visual form.

+Help identify pollution hotspots and health-vulnerable zones.

+Instead of using traditional borders, the community is defined as places of everyday interaction—residences, roads, schools, and shared spaces that collectively form the “home environment.”

+🗺️ Key Features
+Interactive Map Integration: Displays geolocated AQI data using spatial mapping tools.

+Air Quality Index (AQI):

+Tracks pollutants like PM2.5, PM10, CO, NO₂, SO₂, and O₃.

+Color-coded markers indicate current air quality levels.

+Vulnerable Area Mapping:

+Highlights hospitals, schools, and densely populated zones more prone to pollution impacts.

+Open-Source Data Usage:

+Pulls data from platforms like OpenAQ and NASA EarthData (e.g., Sentinel-5P).

+May incorporate demographic and health vulnerability data from WHO or census APIs.

+Community Impact Reports:

+Visual trends (charts and graphs) show pollution fluctuation across time and space.

+Potential for integration of health statistics or anecdotal data (e.g., asthma reports).

+🛠️ Tools and Technologies
+From inference (and likely the content of the PPT/PDF):

+GIS Mapping: Likely using Leaflet.js, Mapbox, or ArcGIS tools.

+Frontend: HTML, CSS, JavaScript for the dashboard UI.

+Data Sources: OpenAQ, Sentinel-5P, local AQI APIs.

+Design Tools: PowerPoint or Canva for storyboard/pitch.

+📈 Potential Insights
+Areas with consistently poor air quality.

+Zones with high exposure and low healthcare access.

+Seasonal or time-based pollution patterns.

+Policy suggestions for greener infrastructure and citizen alerts.

 **Project Description**